- Please find our Admissions Policy for the entry year 2021-2022 here.

 Ark Schools Appeals Timetable

-Appeals for children refused a place at a preferred school for admission in September 2022 will be heard in line with the School Admissions Appeals Code (2012).
+Appeals for children refused admission at a preferred school for entry into Reception, Year 7 or Year 12 in September 2023 will be heard according to the regulations in the School Admission Appeals Code (October 2022).

 |Offer date||Deadline for lodging an appeal|

 Appeal panel hearings will take place within 40 school days of the deadline date for submitting an appeal.

 The independent appeal panel clerk will notify parents/carers of the date of their appeal; appeal hearings will take place during May/June/July 2023.

 Appeals for children refused admission to year groups other than Reception, Year 7 and Year 12 will be heard within 30 school days of receipt of the appeal.
 Parents/carers will be notified of their appeal hearing date by an independent appeal panel clerk.

 For all year groups, please click here for the appeal form.